-a.
-Employees who are called in to work, outside of their normal work schedule for that day/week, will be compensated with a minimum of 3 hours of regular time or their actual hours worked, whichever is greater.
+Employees who are called in to work, outside of their normal work schedule for that day/week, will be compensated with a minimum of three (3) hours of regular time or their actual hours worked, whichever is greater.
 Any hours that are paid, that are not the result of actually working, will not count towards an employee's 40 hours for that week for overtime purposes.

-Minimum Parameters Standard 3 hours • The 3 hour guarantee only applies when the employee must come in to the office to work IRL 3 hours • Work performed at call in is 1.5x
+Minimum Parameters Standard 3 hours • The 3 hour guarantee only applies when the employee must come in to the office to work IRL 3 hours • Work performed at call in is 1.5x 2.0x.
+No shift premiums are applied to Call In.
 Therapeutic Apheresis 3 hours Minimum 3 hours if called in.
-Compensate for all hours worked - including those in preparation for the treatment and taking calls to/from medical director and treating physician.
+Compensate for all hours worked including those in preparation for the treatment and taking calls to/from medical director and treating physician.
 Prep work and consults are at straight time rate up to 40 hours worked in a pay week.
 Standard overtime rules apply.
 Work performed at call in is paid the straight time rate up to 40 hours of work.
-All work beyond 40 is at 1.5x (not pyramided) Require staff to IVR or online punch weekly work to track time taking calls, time traveling and time working
+All work beyond 40 is at 1.5x (not pyramided) Require staff to IVR or online punch weekly work to track time taking calls, time traveling and time working a.
+Double Red Cell (DRC): Collections staff, other than Collections Technician IIIs, collecting DRC shall be compensated at the rate of \$1.50 per hour.
+The premium will apply to all hours an employee works on that day, and will be paid in addition to any shift or weekend differentials.